WMRamadan/wazuh-dvwa-scanner/README.md

 Log aggregation configuration can be found in `config/wazuh_agent/ossec.conf` under the `<!-- Log analysis -->` section.

 For more documentation on Wazuh configuration, vist this [link](https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/index.html)

+#### Components

+1 - **Wazuh Manager:** Collects, analyzes, and correlates data from various sources, such as logs and events.
+It also manages the configuration and policies for the Wazuh Agents.
+The Wazuh Manager generates alerts based on the analysis and sends notifications or takes actions based on predefined rules.

+2 - **Wazuh Indexer:** Responsible for storing and indexing the security data collected by the Wazuh Manager.
+It uses Elasticsearch to index and store log data.
+The Wazuh Indexer helps in querying and analyzing historical data, providing insights into security events over time.

+3 - **Wazuh Agent:** Software package installed on endpoints (servers, workstations, etc.) that collects security-related data and logs from those systems.
+The Wazuh Agent forwards this data to the Wazuh Manager for analysis.
+It also applies local monitoring rules and can perform certain actions based on the policies configured by the Wazuh Manager.

+4 - **DVWA:** (Damn Vulnerable Web Application) is an open-source, intentionally insecure web application designed for educational purposes.
+It provides a platform to practice and learn about common web vulnerabilities, such as SQL injection and XSS, in a controlled environment.